30 Best Things to Do in Puebla Mexico 2026: A Local’s Complete Guide

 The Great Pyramid was likely built in several stages, starting in the 3rd century BC.
 The pyramid was dedicated to the deity Quetzalcoatl, and it is connected to rain, science, and agriculture.

-The Iglesia de Nuestra Señora de los Remedios (Church of Our Lady of Remedies) was built on top of the pyramid during the Spanish conquest in 1954.
+The Iglesia de Nuestra Señora de los Remedios (Church of Our Lady of Remedies) was built on top of the pyramid by the Spanish conquistadors in 1594, deliberately placing a Catholic church on the most sacred indigenous site in the region as a symbol of conquest.

 Now, you can climb to the church through ancient Aztec ruins.
 It’s an exciting blend of Spanish conquest times and the ancient civilization that once ruled the area.